What is Knee Replacement Surgery?

-- The doctor must know on which medications the patients are already on, especially if the medicines include drugs, aspirins and Anticoagulant.
+- The doctor must know on which medications the patients are already on, especially if the medicines include drugs, aspirin, and Anticoagulant.

-- If patient has a history of blood clot, infection and excessive bleeding, appropriate precautions should be taken beforehand.
+- If the patient has a history of a blood clot, infection, and excessive bleeding, appropriate precautions should be taken beforehand.

 - The patient should not eat anything 8 hours before the operation.

 Procedures and restrictions during knee replacement

 An average stay at the hospital for Arthroscopic Knee Surgery is 1 to 4 days.
 An intravenous line (IV) in the arm vein is generally created for serving fluids and medicines during and immediately after the operation.
 The skin where the cut will be done must get rid of any skin hair.
 The knee surgery approximately takes 1 to 4 hours.

 Both the total knee replacement surgery and partial knee replacement are done by spinal anesthesia.
 Usually, few partial knee replacements are done by spinal/epidural anesthesia as well.
 With this procedure below the waist part will become numb.